Medically reviewed by Dr. Andreas Laurencius, MD

 - Exercise: Boosts serotonin, dopamine, and endorphins

-- Nutrition: Omega-3 fatty acids, tryptophan, and anti-inflammatory diets linked to mood regulation
+- Nutrition: Omega-3 fatty acids, tryptophan, and anti-inflammatory diets—are recognized for their roles in brain biochemistry and potential mood regulation.”

 - Cognitive Behavioral Therapy (CBT)